adityashriwas/TDD-Kata/README.md

 - To avoid common mistakes (race conditions, improper route design)

 All architectural decisions, final implementations, and integrations were done by me.
 ---

+### Where AI helped me in frontend
+- For resolving the API call error like cors error while integrating the APIs.
+- For fast development of UI so that i just need to add the ShadCN componenet and the responsive could be handled easily by AI
+---

+# Screenshots of the project
 ![Screenshot](assets/1.png)
 ### Landing page for admin
+---
 ![Screenshot](assets/6.png)
 ### Landing page for user
+---
 ![Screenshot](assets/3.png)
 ### Sweet filter page
+---
 ![Screenshot](assets/4.png)
 ### Admin Dahsboard
+---
 ![Screenshot](assets/5.png)
 ### Sweet Details page
+---
 ![Screenshot](assets/7.png)
 ### Admin only add sweet page
+---
 ![Screenshot](assets/8.png)
 ### Admin only edit sweet page